 This in turn leads to blood sugar swings that affects mood, energy, weight, and sleep.
 Cortisol raises blood sugar which in turn will raise insulin.
 When sugar is not burned, it is stored as fat especially in the belly.
 Stress can lower production of thyroid hormone, sex hormones

-Counteract the Effects of Stress
+Counteract the Effects

 - Relaxation techniques such as deep belly breathing, meditation, yoga, tai chi, progressive muscle relaxation.